FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 Now we are moving right a long!
 Our next value is going to be 4 bytes wide and represents the file change counter.
 This is used by a Sqlite to detect if the database has been modified and it needs to re-fetch the data from the disk.
 There is a note in the docs that if you are in WAL mode, the counter may not be updated because that system doesn't require it.
+This ends up being true because, in WAL mode, a sqlite process will have to check the write ahead log for any changes before it will read anything currently held in memory.

-Let's get to parsing, 4 bytes wide means it is going to be a `u32`, in fact, all of the remaining values we have to parse are going to end up being `u32`s, let's generalize this process in our `lib.rs` file.
+Let's get to parsing, 4 bytes wide means it is going to be a `u32`, in fact, all of the remaining values we have to parse are going to end up being `u32`s, so we can generalize this process in our `lib.rs` file.

 ```rust